...and we knew God had stayed.

 Thick, heavy rain that made the gutters weep.

-Rain that smelled of iron and forgiveness.
+Rain that smelled of fir trees and forgiveness.

 Rain that didn’t ask who was worthy.